 In 1997 Millennium Park was developed, sprucing up a spot in Grant Park that needed a little TLC.
 This 24.5 acre park is beautifully landscaped while being sprinkled with art sculptures that encourage the playful child in you.

-Another one of the attractions in Millennium Park is the Jay Pritzker Pavilion, which was designed by Frank Gehry.
+Another attraction in Millennium Park is the Jay Pritzker Pavilion, which was designed by Frank Gehry.
 Gehry’s work is non-traditional and looks somewhat futuristic, but I still rather enjoy it.
 The pavilion is made from brushed stainless steel which compliments “the bean”.
 This outdoor venue has 4000 fixed seats and lawn seating can hold up to another 7,000 more.
 It looks like a great place to catch a concert!

 image credit: Wildcat Dunny